NCAR/wrfcloud/docs/Users_Guide/faqs.rst

   .. dropdown:: A WRF job failed, how do I fix it?

      WRF jobs can fail for many reasons.
 First, look at the log files for the failed job on the WRF Jobs page.
-The status of the job may help indicate which component the job failed on, e.g. metgrid, or real, or wrf, so you can search those log files first for a clues as to what went wrong.
-If the job is based off a new configuration (i.e. model domain, physics, etc.), it's possible those settings aren't properly tuned.
-There are countless ways to create new model configurations and requires some knowledge of WRF and NWP modeling.
-See `WRF documentation <https://www2.mmm.ucar.edu/wrf/users/docs/user_guide_v4/v4.4/contents.html>`_ for help.
-But, some common errors you may encounter include:
+The status of the job may help indicate which component has failed, e.g. metgrid, real, or wrf.
+Search the log files for that component first for a clue as to what went wrong.
+If the job is based off a new configuration (i.e. model domain, physics, etc.), it's possible that those settings aren't properly tuned.
+There are countless ways to configure the model.
+Properly tuning a new configuration requires some knowledge of WRF and NWP modeling.
+Refer to the `WRF documentation <https://www2.mmm.ucar.edu/wrf/users/docs/user_guide_v4/v4.4/contents.html>`_ for help.

+     Common errors you may encounter include:

-     * Over-decomposition: The error "domain size is too small for this many processors" or something similar may appear in the rsl.* files and the real step will fail.
+     * **Over-decomposition:** The error *"domain size is too small for this many processors"* or something similar may appear in the Real rsl.* files when the *Real* process fails.
 This means that too many processors were used for the domain size.
-If you used the autocompute core count when creating your configuration, it's possible it over-estimated.
-Go back to your configuration and edit it, uncheck the autocompute core option, and manually set it to something smaller.
-Then try to run a forecast again with that updated configuration.
+If the *Set automatically* checkbox was selected for the Core Count in the model configuration GUI, it is possible that it overestimated. :ref:`Modify the configuration<ui_update_existing_config>` Core Count to uncheck *Set automatically*, manually set it to a smaller value, save, then :ref:`run a new forecast<run_wrf>` with the updated configuration.
-     * CFS errors: "cfl" errors may occur in the WRF rsl.* log files.
+     * **CFS errors:** "cfl" errors may occur in the WRF rsl.* log files.
 This means the model became unstable which can happen for a lot of reasons and often requires some advanced debugging.
 The `WRF Forum <https://forum.mmm.ucar.edu/>`_ may have some clues.